 Located just two hours northwest of Seattle, the Olympic Peninsula is a perfect location for a weekend getaway.
 The dramatic views of the Straits of Juan de Fuca, the lush and fertile countryside, the locally made wines and cheeses – it’s really hard to beat.

 It’s easy to reach the Olympic Peninsula by car from Seattle.
-You do need a car to get around, but you’ll want to, believe me.
-The scenery is incredible.
-Plus, a car allows you to stop off anywhere you want.
+While you don’t strictly need a car to get around, it will be quite a bit more difficult to take public transportation or get taxis to each of these wineries.
+Going in a car allows you to stop off anywhere you want.

 Finnriver Farm & Cidery

 Finnriver Farm & Cidery is in Chimacum, Washington.
 With over 30 acres of farmland along a restored salmon stream, Finnriver could take an entire day to explore.
-They use their own freshly harvested fruits to make hand-crafted sparking hard ciders and wines in interesting flavors, like my favorites, Habanero and Solstice Saffron.
-On Sundays, Finnriver comes alive with brick-oven pizza and live music.
+They use their Finnriver estate-grown, freshly harvested organic cider apples and pears, and occasional apples from their network of small regional orchards, to make hand-crafted sparking hard ciders and wines in interesting flavors, like my favorites Fire Barrel Cider and Habanero.

 Address: 124 Center Rd, Chimacum, WA 98325